 Morvern Community Trust meets every quarter to discuss the Trust’s organisation, our financial status and current funding applications.
-In 2025, we introduced a new workflow system and fast-track approach to micro-funding.
-These changes mean we now process loan and grant requests on a year-round basis.
+In 2025 and early 2026, we introduced a new workflow system and this website to our processes for funding applications.
 MCT Trustees can stay in role for a maximum of ten consecutive years.
 We have a maximum limit of eight Trustees and a minimum of five.
-All Trustees and Office-Bearers have their permanent homes in Morvern.
-Working with MCT is a voluntary role; our Clerk is the only paid team member.
+All Trustees and Office-Bearers live in Morvern.
+Working with MCT is a voluntary role; our Clerk is the only paid role.
 If you are interested in volunteering with MCT as a Trustee when we next have a vacancy, please drop us a line and share any background info you think may be helpful.
-To view our Trust Deed in full, please click here.
+To view our Trust Deed in full, please click here, and to view our Trustee Code of Conduct, please click here.

 Beth Revill, Trustee